sawmj/sawmj.github.io/_tabs/about.md

 {: .prompt-tip }

--	Secured and found more than 50 Web Application Vulnerabilities in many companies such as LinkedIn, Medium, IBM and many more.
+-	Secured and found more than 100 Web Application Vulnerabilities in many companies such as LinkedIn, Medium, IBM and many more.
 -	Hands-on experience in Network and Infrastructure Penetration Testing.
 -	Knowledge and hands-on experience required as a Cyber Security Analyst (SOC).
+-   Hands-on experience in IAM/PAM Solutions Implementation.
 -	Solid foundation in AWS cloud services.

 > `Certifications`{: .filepath }
 {: .prompt-tip }
-(ISC)2: Certified in Cybersecurity (CC)

-AWS: Certified Cloud Practitioner (CCP)

 TCM Security: Practical Network Penetration Testing (PNPT)

 Security Blue Team: Blue Team 1 (BTL1)

+AWS: Certified Cloud Practitioner (CCP)

+(ISC)2: Certified in Cybersecurity (CC)